7

 sudo xrandr --output VGA1 --mode 1024x768

-If necessary, we repeat the change of display mode:
+If necessary, repeat changing the display mode:

 xrandr --output VGA1 --mode 1368x768_60.00

-click "Enter"
+press "Enter"

 cvt 1280 1024 60